bennythejudge/udacity_project_04/myREADME.txt

 6) images have been optimised using and online JPEG manipulation tool, by compressing and resizing them.
 7) the mobile section of style.css (subject to media query) has been extracted and inlined

-TODO:
-******
--> USE GRUNT to minify etc.. and create a "production" version of the code in a separate folder
-******
-index.html
-improve the CSS by creating ID or CLASS to avoid using child selectors
-E.g.:
-header p span: here the browser for every span must check if it's the child of p and then of header. add an id header-p-span and use it to qualify the span tag and use the ID in the CSS selector

 Dated notes:
 18/12: adding async to the Google analytics script - by definition one script that should not block